QuantumAI4Bio/AdaptiveFlow-VS/tutorials/tutorial-1-vfvs-2.0-on-aws/monitoring-the-atg-prescreen.md

 ./vfvs_get_status.py
 ```

-This command currently only works for AWS, but not yet the Slurm version of VFVS 2.0.&#x20;
+This command currently only works for AWS, but not yet the Slurm version of AFVS.&#x20;

 If a significant number of dockings failed, then something went wrong, and the problem needs to be resolved and the workflow prepared and run again.&#x20;